HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/modflow6_gmsh_mesh_catchment.rst

 ----------

 - Read :doc:`the simulation walkthrough </getting_started/simulation-walkthrough>` for a guided mapping between config sections and displayed figures.
-- Then open :doc:`the shared-mesh method comparison case </capability_gallery/cases/example12_map_method_comparison>` to compare two solver families on the same support.
+- Then open :doc:`the shared-mesh simulation comparison case </capability_gallery/cases/example12_map_simulation_comparison>` to compare two solver families on the same support.

 Reproduce
 ---------